Rome Madison Boss 2016 - 2010 Review by The Good Ride

 Ethics Statement: We don’t get paid by the manufacturer to write these reviews.
 No one is perfect and we do make money from the “Where To Buy” links below, but this is our best attempt at an honest and objective review from an average riders’ perspective.

 The 2014 Rome Madison Boss changed things a bit this year.
 The general ride is the same but some long need usability improvements have been made making this the best call over all the years.

-1. New base plate that is the same as before in terms of ride but it’s just easier when it comes to adjusting the binding to your boot size and there isn’t a rubber flap that comes off easy now. the rubber is permanently attached which is good.
+1. The new base plate that is the same as before in terms of the ride but it’s just easier when it comes to adjusting the binding to your boot size and there isn’t a rubber flap that comes off easily now. the rubber is permanently attached which is good.

-2. New foot bed that is much easier to get on and off because it’s one piece and has one screw.
+2. The new footbed that is much easier to get on and off because it’s one piece and has one screw.